 Wood Innovation for Sustainability Undergraduate Major (BS, HBS)

-The Bachelor of Science degree in Wood Innovation for Sustainability is a multidisciplinary professional program that prepares students to work and design with renewable, plant-based materials such as wood, bamboo, canes, and agricultural fibers.
-In addition to scientific, mechanical, and design backgrounds, students gain broad perspectives on current issues associated with the sustainable utilization of renewable materials, including global trade, business innovation, energy production, and environmental impacts.
+The Bachelor of Science degree in Wood Innovation for Sustainability is a multidisciplinary professional program that prepares students to work with wood and other plant-based materials (such as bamboo and hemp) and in the associated industries of these materials.
+In addition to scientific, business, mechanical, and design backgrounds, students gain broad perspectives on current issues associated with the sustainable utilization of wood, including global trade, business, the arts, innovation, and environmental impacts.

 Graduates are highly sought after to work in business, manufacturing operations, and technical support where they use their knowledge and expertise to help develop sustainable products, industrial systems, and economies.
 Many also chose to start their own businesses in art and design-based fields, utilizing wood as their primary material.